-The Transportation Planning Section referral dated January 28, 2021 (Burton to Sievers), found that the uses currently proposed will result in more trips in each peak hour than the currently approved residential uses.
-Based on the change in land use type and traffic intensity of development from the original basic plan, the development will generate more traffic than was projected with the approval of the original Basic Plan, A-9968.
-Staff finds that existing transportation facilities, when improvements are provided in the County's Capital Improvement Program (CIP), along with some additional improvements provided by the applicant, and signalization at some key intersections, will be adequate to carry the anticipated traffic generated by 3.5 million square feet of warehousing development.
-Furthermore, the uses proposed will not generate traffic which would lower the level of service anticipated by the land use and circulation systems shown on the approved area master plan, in accordance with Section 27-195(b)(1)(c) of the Zoning Ordinance.
+Based on the preceding findings, the Transportation Planning Section concludes that existing transportation facilities, when improved with improvements provided in the county CIP, along with some additional improvements provided by the applicant, and signalization at some key intersections, will be adequate to carry the anticipated traffic generated by 5.5 million square feet of warehousing development.
+Furthermore, the uses proposed will not generate traffic which would lower the level of service anticipated by the land use and circulation systems shown on the approved Area Master Plan, in accordance with Section 27-195 of the Prince George's County Code.